On morphisms killing weights, weight complexes, and Eilenberg-Maclane (co)homology of spectra: On morphisms killing weights and the relation to weight complexes

 3. If $M$ is an extension of a left degenerate object by an element of $\cu_{w\le 0}$ (resp. is an extension of an element of $\cu_{w\ge 0}$ by a right degenerate object) then $t(M)\backsim^w 0$ (resp. $t(M)\backsim_w 0$; see Remark \ref{rwc}(\ref{irwc6})).

-II If $\cu$ is Karoubian then the statements converse to assertions I.2 and I.3 are also valid.
+II.
+If $\cu$ is Karoubian then the statements converse to assertions I.2 and I.3 are also valid.
 Being more precise, $M$ is $w$-degenerate if and only if it is an extension of a left degenerate object by a right degenerate one; $t(M)\backsim^w 0$ (resp. $t(M)\backsim_w 0$) if and only if $M$ is an extension of a left degenerate object by an element of $\cu_{w\le 0}$ (resp. is an extension of an element of $\cu_{w\ge 0}$ by a right degenerate object).

-III If $\cu$ contains no non-trivial left degenerate (resp. right degenerate) objects then its class of weight-degenerate objects coincides with the one of right degenerate (resp. left degenerate) ones.
-In particular, if $w$ is non-degenerate then $t(M)\neq 0$ for non-zero objects.
+III.
+If $\cu$ contains no non-trivial left degenerate (resp. right degenerate) objects then its class of weight-degenerate objects coincides with the one of right degenerate (resp. left degenerate) ones.
+In particular, if $w$ is non-degenerate then $t(M)\neq 0$ for non-zero objects. \end{theo} \begin{proof} I.1.
+Immediate from Proposition \ref{pbwcomp}(\ref{iwc3},\ref{iwccone}).